 - Is their audience relevant and likely to be interested in the product and services of the company?

 - Do they create content that is engaging, useful and trustworthy?

+Other than B2B influencer marketing stats, the way that you identify influencers is also important.
 Thought leaders, industry analysts, journalists, contributors to relevant publications–identify those that are truly influential with your buyers and go from there.
 I use a methodology that considers the following collective data points:

 - Reach: What is their network size or how large is their online community?
 You’ll have to consider RSS subscribers, social media followers, connections, etc. Reach is important because it’s one indicator of the potential distribution of content.

 - Relevance: How often are they talking about the topics and categories that align with your business?
 Did they mention it once six months ago or are they consistently talking, writing and sharing content related to the industry.